vmware/vic/doc/user_doc/vic_admin/private_registry_vic_engine.md

-# Setting Up a Private Registry Using vSphere Integrated Containers Registry (Harbor)
+# Setting Up a Private Registry with vSphere Integrated Containers Engine

-The example in this topic illustrates how to run a private Docker registry on vSphere Integrated Containers Engine and push and pull images.
-An enterprise ready registry named [vSphere Integrated Containers Registry (Harbor)](https://github.com/vmware/harbor) can be used in place of the base Docker registry.
+This example illustrates running a private Docker registry on vSphere Integrated Containers Engine, then push and pull images.

-## Prerequisites

-The following examples use Linux and do not differ much for Windows and Mac users.
+The following example uses Linux and does not differ much for Windows and Mac users.

 vSphere Integrated Containers Engine requires you to install Docker locally, so you get both a client (CLI or command line interface) and a daemon that handles all local container operations.